amyrprv/simple-shop-clean-architecture/README.md

-# Simple Shop
+# Simple shop clean architecture

->A simple E-commerce powered by Node.js
+This is a simple E-commerce powered by Node.js for my attempt to clean architecture based application.